 Michael VanderLey (joined May 2017).
 Mike is the father of a current Stanbridge high school student (Class of 2021) and was a member of our Head of School search committee.
 He has served on the board and executive committee for F.A.C.E.S.
 (Foundation for Autistic Childhood Education and Support).
 Mike is a Partner and leads the real estate practice for Force 10 Partners, an advisory firm specializing in corporate restructuring and special situations investments, where he advises public and private clients with respect to asset and portfolio-level transactions, debt and equity financings, restructurings and business combinations, and on strategic issues affecting enterprise value.
 He received a BS in Business Administration and Finance from Arizona State University.

-Linda Waissar, Chairperson (joined September 2013).
+Linda Waissar, Vice-Chairperson (joined September 2013).
 Linda is the parent of a Class of 2017 Stanbridge graduate.
 She and Laura Winfrey were co-chairs of the Stanbridge Board’s Search Committee that found the school’s current Head of School.
 She is an independent consultant to venture capital fund managers, specializing in investment adviser regulation.
 She was a lawyer for almost 20 years working with private investment firms.
 She is also a member of the Board of Directors of Ascendigo (formerly Extreme Sports Camp) based in Carbondale, CO, which helps youth and adults across the autism spectrum through experiential and community-based learning opportunities.
 Linda received her BA in History and East Asian Studies from Columbia University, and her JD from Georgetown University.

-Anna Zara (joined May 2017).
+Anna Zara, Secretary (joined May 2017).
 Anna is the parent of a Class of 2015 Stanbridge graduate.
 She was a member or our Head of School search committee, and was an active parent volunteer for the Stanbridge Parent Association.
 She has past affiliations with PEN (Parents Education Network), Common Ground Speaker Series, Menlo Park Library Commission, Habitat for Humanity, Bring Me a Book Foundation, the Rosalie Rendu Center, the Ravenswood City School District, and the Endowment Fund for the Junior League of Palo Alto-Mid-Peninsula.
 She currently serves in a leadership role for the American Association of University Women, Palo Alto Branch as branch coordinator for AAUW's Tech Trek STEM camp for middle school girls.
 Anna is retired from a 20-year career as a Software Design Engineer and Tech Lead with Hewlett-Packard Company.
 She received her BA in Computer Science from the University of California, Berkeley.